 Windows and external doors of all materials require general maintenance, comprising cleaning and lubrication and a check of weather seals and sealant tape.
-This maintenance should be carried out in accordance with the following quidelines.

 Cleaning

 Depending on the direction they face and their location, external casement and frame surfaces will become dirty.
 They should therefore be cleaned at suitable intervals, normally in connection with cleaning the glazing units.
 Use water with a sulpho free cleaning agent added.
 Finish by wiping surfaces.